Skip to main content

 • “The game is bug free and well optimized for low to mid-range PCs like mine.”

-• “Game is super optimized, runs great on Linux and Windows with high and low power hardware and there are settings for the level of distortion you want in both graphics and audio.”
+• “Game is super optimized, runs great on Linux and Windows with high and low power hardware, with settings for distortion in graphics and audio.”

 • “Buggy as hell, had to reload saves because I got stuck multiple times.”